esamattis/piler/README.md

 This will render script-tags for the global pile and the admin-pile.
 *renderScriptTags* and *renderStyleTags* can take variable amount of arguments.
-Use *renderScriptTags("pile1", "pile2", ....)* to render multiple piles.
+Use *renderScriptTags("pile1", "pile2", ....)* to render multiple namespaces

 Piling works just the same with css.

 ## Sharing code with the server

-Ok, that's pretty much what every asset manager does, but with Piles you can share code directly from your server code.
+Ok, that's pretty much what every asset manager does, but with Pile you can share code directly from your server code.

 Let's say that you want to share a email-validating function with a server and